Have you been eating your bacteria lately?

 Is letting your skincare ingredients marinate a little longer a good idea or is fermented skincare just a gimmick?
 Here’s what the science says:

-Fermentation is a metabolic process that uses microorganisms like yeast to convert sugars to other substances.
+Fermentation is a metabolic process that uses microorganisms like yeast to convert sugars into other substances.
 Wine is the perfect example.
 The yeast feeds on the sugar in grapes and releases alcohol, which helps preserve the wine.

 I’m a teetotaller so no wine for me.
 But I get my fix of good bacteria from other fermented foods such as kefir, kombucha, kimchi, sauerkraut and vinegar.